peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 we assume that $S$ is coming from the Sun, and so always has a direction somewhere in the bottom hemisphere.

-The $\delta$-two stream approximation is justified by the fact that (1) the solar radiance can be orders of magnitude greater than diffuse radiance and (2) the scattering phase function of gases and atmospheric particles tends to be uniform with direction, with the exception of a strong and narrow forward peak.

 <!-- In Reyleigh scattering regime
 this holds to great accuracy, while in the Mie regime the approximation is somewhat less sound. -->